The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: The change-driver model: discoveries as drivers of scientific advances

+This leads to the fourth problem besetting the standard accounts.
+The ``Problem of Theoretical Continuity" doesn’t arise in the change-driver model.
+Discoveries exist in specific \emph{historical} problem contexts; they inextricably belong to (historically situated) systems of knowledge and understanding.\footnote{Caneva (2001, 2005) underscores that a crucial task of the historian is to faithfully reconstruct this place of a discovery in a problem situation: ``[...] what a scientist is typically credited with having discovered often differs significantly from the way in which the scientist himself characterized his work" (Caneva, 2001, p.1).} The relation to later problem contexts is, of course, instructive.
+By tracing the evolution of problem contexts, historians help us understand the history of a discipline.
+Sometimes, continuity between past and present science can be discerned (see e.g. Bain \& Norton, 2002 for the case of the electron); more often than not, though, their relationship is loose and motley (Chang, 2003).

+For judging \emph{whether} a problem and/or its solution counts as a discovery, questions of continuity of problem contexts are peripheral.
+(As stressed, historians may decide to employ sufficient closeness to contemporary knowledge and epistemic criteria as additional selection criteria for discoveries.
+But this is an option, not a principled feature of our account.)
+The need lapses to postulate a strong link between the scientific discovery in its historical understanding, and the discovery as \emph{we} interpret it.

-The change-driver model is historically sensitive: to classify a scientific result as a discovery doesn’t commit us to anachronisms; a result can be granted that status on terms natural to its historical context.
-It allows us to honour past theories’ achievements (without indulging in Whiggism).
-The ether theory, for instance, entailed several genuine physical-material discoveries (see e.g. Janssen \& Stachel, 2004), as did Bohr’s model of the atom.
-In the same vein, we can recognise the various explanatory and evidential successes of now-defunct, but formerly rightly cherished theories, such as the caloric theory (see e.g. Chang, 2003) or the Steady-State Theory (see Kragh, 1996), as synthetic discoveries. \footnote{The latter case is illuminating because it illustrates how a series of synthetic discoveries—a complex and prolonged back-and-forth between positive and negative synthetic discoveries about the Steady-State Theory—ultimately shifted evidential-epistemic superiority from the Steady-State Theory to the Big Bang model.}
+The change-driver model is historically sensitive.
+To classify a scientific result as a discovery doesn’t commit us to anachronisms.
+A result can be granted that status on terms natural to its historical problem context.
+This allows us---if so inclined---to honour past theories' achievements.
+The ether theory, for instance, entailed several genuine empirical-physical discoveries (see e.g. Janssen \& Stachel, 2004).
+In the same vein, we can recognise the various explanatory and evidential successes of now-defunct, but formerly rightly cherished theories, such as the caloric theory (see e.g. Chang, 2003) or the Steady-State Theory (see Kragh, 1996), as synthetic discoveries.

-An appealing by-product of this historical sensitivity is its modesty with respect to current, more speculative research: without (prematurely) taking sides, it’s consistent and natural to speak of theoretical discoveries in string theory (e.g. in the context of what Dawid (2013) calls the unexpected explanatory coherence argument for string theory), of material-physical discoveries in MONDian phenomenology (see e.g. Merritt, 2021), or of—even if perhaps evidentially not (yet) compelling—synthetic discoveries in inflationary cosmology (see e.g. Guth, 2004).

-The change-driver model of discoveries not only remedies shortcomings of the extant accounts.
-It also has several \emph{additional} benefits.

-What, according to the model, constitutes a scientific discovery lies on a \textbf{continuum}.
-Assessing the significance of a scientific advance (or a particular contribution to it) is ineluctably a somewhat vague affair.
-Typically, it hinges on a historian’s particular perspective.
-Siding with a pluralist approach to history (and philosophy) of science, we don’t consider this a particular problem.
-It simply mirrors the complexity of history of science, as well as that of science itself.